How long is treatment?

 Yes.
 I practice behavioral sleep medicine which is more than just treating insomnia.
 However, behavioral sleep medicine isn't helpful for every sleep disorder.
 It's best to call me and give me some background about what you're seeking help for so we can decide whether scheduling an initial appointment is worthwhile.

 Will you collaborate with my other therapist, psychiatrist, sleep physician, etc.?

 If you want me to, I will absolutely collaborate with your other providers to coordinate care.

 Do you see kids or teenagers?

 I only see those 18 years and older.
-If you're looking for help with sleep in a child or adolescent, I recommend Children's National in DC, Linda Berg-Cross, PhD, CBSM in Potomac, or Neal Morris, EdD, CBSM in Bethesda.
+If you're looking for help with sleep in a child or adolescent, I recommend Children's National in DC, Linda Berg-Cross, PhD, CBSM in Potomac, Neal Morris, EdD, CBSM in Bethesda, or Mandi Mader, LCSW-C in Bethesda and Silver Spring.
 Children's National and Dr. Berg-Cross see all ages, including infants.

 By the way, even though I don't treat those under 18, I support efforts to start middle and high school classes at 8:30am or later.
 Learn more at Start School Later.